tabasano/wavseq/tutorial_smml.md

 minus value is for to stroke up. currently, up value affects once only as it simulates playing the guitar.

-to skip cmd for repetition, use pre '^'.
+to skip cmd for repetition, use pre '^'. so '(:-)' in an example below means '(stroke:-)'

 ```
 (stroke:4) {a,b,c} = = (^skipCmd:..) (:-)  = = =